yashamon/web2/discreet/discreet.md

 Hw 9

-`) Prove that an infinite subset of a countable set is countable (enumerable).
+1) Prove that an infinite subset of a countable set is countable (enumerable).
+2) Show that the map $$
 <!-- 1) Prove that an infinite subset of a countably infinite set is countably infinite. -->
 <!-- 1.1:  2, 3, 4, 5, 6a, 10 -->
 <!--  -->